-Pittsburgh Institute of Aeronautics doesn't provide on campus housing, however unless you're living with family you will need to budget for food and housing near West Mifflin just like you would for a college with dorms.
-The estimated room and board expense for academic year for off campus housing is $7,638.
+Pittsburgh Institute of Aeronautics doesn't offer on campus housing.
+If you're not living with family you will need to budget for food and housing in the West Mifflin area just like you would for a college with dorms.
+The estimated rent and meal expense per academic year for off campus housing is $7,638.

 The estimated annual cost for books and supplies is $2,900.